 At SAS, continuity of business (COB) is paramount, addressing threats or hazards that may affect employees and customers and disrupt business operations.
 COB planning incorporates corporate governance, information security and corporate social responsibility.

-Customers can trust us with the viability of their operations because of the company's ability to provide vital customer-facing services and continue core operations.
-Even if SAS never experiences a business disruption, the organization continues to improve and standardize processes through planning and training on how to respond and recover from one.
+SAS is a business partner that customers can entrust with the viability of their operations because of the company's ability to continue vital customer-facing services and core operations.